 Meta-analyses are no small feat, but the hard work pays off!
 My major project of the past year — a meta-analysis of narrative persuasion research — recently earned a top student paper award at the 2017 AEJMC conference in Chicago.

-For this project, I synthesized studies of the effect of narratives on audience resistance, compared to delivering information in non-narrative formats like rhetorical arguments or statistical information.
+For this project, I synthesized studies of the effect of narratives on audience resistance.
 Narratives are frequently used in health campaigns to promote healthy behaviors, as well as in advertising to distract consumers from critical processing (see viewer comment about this drug commercial having a better love story than Twilight).

 The project won Top Student Paper in the ComSHER division (which stands for Communicating Science, Health, Environment and Risk).
 It was also awarded the Eason Prize, created in memory of former PhD student Lori Eason, to acknowledge graduate students doing important science communication research.
 This was a great honor.